metrorailings/OwlBlog/content/posts/week-5-circa-picks.md

 #### _History_

 Both these teams faced one another last year.
 The Ravens won pretty decisively.
-It should be noted Baltimore pulled off the win while in a slump.
+It should be noted Baltimore pulled off the win while in a slump, thanks largely to the generosity of Phillip Rivers.

 #### _Weather_